ajaykumarsampath/GPU-APG-water-network/README.md

 # GPU-APG-Water-network
-The objective of this project is to manage the water network taking the stochastic nature of the water demand.
+The objective of this project is to incorporate the stochastic nature of the water demand for economical managment the water networks.
 A stochastic model predictive controller considers the probabilistic nature of the water demand in deciding the control policy.
 But the main hinderance for practical implementation of the stochastic predictive control in water network is lack of proper optimisation algorithms